rstemmer/musicdb/README.md

 ## Usage

-The start page of [:notebook: MusicDB's Documentation](https://rstemmer.github.io/musicdb/build/html/index.html) should give you the help you need to start - or at least the links to the chapters they do (like the [:notebook: CLI MODULES chapters)](https://m45ch1n3.de/musicdb/docs/build/html/index.html#musicdb-cli).
+The start page of [:notebook: MusicDB's Documentation](https://rstemmer.github.io/musicdb/build/html/index.html) should give you the help you need to start - or at least the links to the chapters that do (like the [:notebook: CLI MODULES chapters)](https://m45ch1n3.de/musicdb/docs/build/html/index.html#musicdb-cli).
 The documentation is made for developers, not only users.
 So there is much more information than you will need to use MusicDB.